Advanced GPS+ This tool requires a Pro license

-The Advanced GPS options allows you to view detailed location information and manage a NMEA stream from a connected external GPS device.
+The Advanced GPS options allow you to view detailed location information and manage a NMEA stream from a connected external GPS device.
 This location information will also be used for GPS based digitizing.

 Follow these steps the make the GPS device location accessible to the Global Mapper Mobile app.